 In Threat Detection and Response, indicators are events received from Host Sensors and Fireboxes on your network and scored by the ThreatSync analytics engine.
-On the Indicators page, Operators can see all indicators in the system, create quick bar and pie charts, and complete bulk actions across hosts.
+On the Indicators page, you can see all indicators in the system, create quick bar and pie charts, and complete manual actions across hosts.

 On the Dashboard page in the TDR web UI, you can see a summary of the indicators, and quickly go to a filtered view of the Indicators page.
 For more information, see TDR Dashboard.
 You can also go directly to the Indicators page and see all indicators.

 By default, the Indicators page shows indicators with a score of 6 or higher last seen in the last 24 hours.

 - To search for indicators, in the Search text box type a word or value to search for.
 The search can match text in a file name, MD5 value, IP address, DNS name, or URL associated with an indicator.

 - Use the column headings to change or clear the filters.

 - To apply a filter, select the controls in the column headings.

 The Indicators list shows a list of indicators with status information and requested actions.
 For each indicator, you can see this information:

 - Score — The threat score for this indicator.
 By default, this column is filtered to show scores of 6 or higher.

 For more information, see About TDR Threat Scores.